TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/ExtTablesStaticAdtSql.rst

 then only re-evaluated, if the file has different contents than on the last execution.
 In that case, the table is truncated and the new data imported.

-The table structure of static tables must be declared in the file :file:`ext_tables.sql` file, otherwise data cannot be added to a static table.
+The table structure of static tables must be declared in the :file:`ext_tables.sql` file, otherwise data cannot be added to a static table.

 .. warning::